 Children under the age of 18 must be accompanied by an adult.
 This policy complies with the University of Southern Indiana's Child Protection Policy.

-Please view the Visit New Harmony calendar for upcoming events.
+View the Visit New Harmony calendar for a list of upcoming events throughout the community.

 Consider hosting your special event at New Harmony.
 Please fill out our inquiry form to receive information.